 Such as a decrease in desire, difficulty maintaining an erection or problems with orgasm—than men who have not had one, according to a large Australian study published in the Journal of Sexual Medicine in 2010.
-In fact, vasectomized men were somewhat more likely to be very satisfied with their relationship, perhaps because the procedure decreases anxiety about unwanted pregnancy and conflict over the use of contraception.
+In fact, vasectomized men are statistically somewhat more likely to be very satisfied with their sexual relationship, perhaps because the procedure decreases anxiety about unwanted pregnancy and conflict over the use of contraception.

 6. Vasectomy does not protect against sexually transmitted infections (STIs).

 You can still transmit or acquire them when you have unprotected sex.
 If you or your partner has an STI or you’re not sure of your STI status or your partner’s, you should always use a condom.

 7. Though a vasectomy should be considered a permanent form of contraception, it’s often possible to reverse it.